-- Gives control to the user via an intuitive structure of information. - The end-user is empowered to pose complex ad hoc queries. - A conceptual data model of the enterprise is directly supported. - Queries can be up to ten times shorter (and so easier to pose) than in relational databases. - User programs for a semantic view are substantially shorter than for a relational view, achieving major improvements in the application software development cycle, maintenance and reliability. - Data types are unlimited, strings can be of any length and numbers can be of unlimited length and precision. - We have developed algorithms to provide very efficient full indexing, allowing fast access to every single fact. - There is no need for NULL attributes.
+- Data types are unlimited: strings can be of any length and numbers of unlimited length or precision. - Provides algorithms for very efficient full indexing, allowing fast access to every single fact. - No NULL attributes.
 Sparse tables in relational databases waste space and processing time. - There is no need for tables and indices, reducing the space allocation required.

-Sem-ODB can easily handle Terabytes of data.
-To further improve performance and flexibility, Sem-ODB can be used as a distributed database, as it is in this system.
+Sem-ODB can easily handle Terabytes of data and be used as a distributed database.
 In this way, data could be stored on multiple servers and in multiple locations, and retrieved simultaneously from the various locations [10].